 There are so many different forms that makeup comes in, how am I supposed to know when to use what and how?!
 Setting powder… finishing powder… powder powder powder!?!
-It’s all so much! *curls up into a little ball as anxiety sets in*
+It’s all so much!

 Finishing powders are usually translucent, like Ben Nye’s popular Banana finishing powder, but they can also be made to match your skin tone.
 Though they also come in both compressed and loose forms, finishing powders are more fine and are softer in consistency than setting powders.
 If you don’t know which type of powder is right for you, try them both and then decide!
+I personally use both, each for different purposes.

 Their Unique Functions